 Car insurance works the same for all drivers in Ontario.
 Independent insurance companies underwrite policies while following provincial laws governing auto insurance.
 The Financial Services Commission of Ontario approves rates and procedures for insurers, who are then eligible to conduct business as they see fit.
 This opens the door for competition as well as better rates for consumers.

 Accident benefits have recently undergone updating.
 While changes to legislation should minimally impact accident victims under most circumstances, there are cases where they may not.
 Some combinations of benefits cut insurance company responsibility in half, from $2 million to $1 million.
-As with liability, accident benefit coverage may be topped up with additional purchases.
+As with liability, accident benefits coverage may be topped up with additional purchases.

 Basic insurance has little protection for repair or replacement costs following accidents as well as other loss, such as theft or vandalism.
 Protection against these events requires collision and comprehensive insurance.
 These components require additional purchase.
 While that drives policy costs up, deductible amounts on that coverage can both raise or lower the price a driver pays.
 High deductibles mean lower premiums, while low deductibles raise policy costs.
 Motorists can select the level that strikes a balance between coverage and price.